Sv443/JSLib-npm/readme.md

 <br><br><br>

-# This documentation will soon be reworked (currently it is only updated to version 1.7.0)
+## This documentation is currently in the process of being rewritten.
+The below documentation is still valid though.

 <br><br><br>